HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

    replicas: 2
 ```

 Adjust the included defaults to reflect your environment and copy these into a new file and save it as `lse-values.yaml`.

+> For more complex configurations, you can create your own file based on the [list of all available Helm values](helm_values.html).

-## Setting up SSL authentication for PostgreSQL
+### Set up SSL authentication for PostgreSQL
-To configure Label Studio Enterprise to use SSL authentication for PostgreSQL, do the following.
+To configure Label Studio Enterprise to use SSL authentication for PostgreSQL, do the following:

 1. Create a Kubernetes secret with your SSL certificate/CA bundle, replacing `<PATH_TO_CA>` with the path to the certificate/CA bundle :